 Staying in Maldives: Best Resort Islands

 In The Maldives, if you are staying at an island resort, then expect that entire island to be your resort.
 These islands are not more than 2-3 km in total length.
 All island resorts are equipped with bars, restaurants, nightlife water sports and many more.
+Maldives is a safe travel destination, travelling solo to Maldives is a great idea too.
 You can take day tours to nearby fishing villages or uninhabited islands or a city tour of Male capital city from your resort island.

 Don’t Forget: Most of the island resorts have water bunglows or water villas and staying in them is an experience.
 Don’t miss that.
 They are priced a little higher than usual rooms or beach facing bunglows.